Nuguid vs. Nuguid, et al.

 Doctrines

-• Preterition — Defined as the complete omission of one, some, or all of the compulsory heirs in the direct line in the testator's will, either because they are not mentioned, or though mentioned, are neither instituted as heirs nor expressly disinherited.
-Applied here to show that the total omission of the parents annulled the institution of the universal heir.
+- Preterition — Consists in the omission in the testator's will of one, some, or all of the compulsory heirs in the direct line, either because they are not mentioned at all, or though mentioned, they are neither instituted as heirs nor expressly disinherited.
+Applied: The parents were completely omitted from the will, tacitly deprived of their legitime, and not expressly disinherited, constituting preterition.

 Provisions